davidgs/OSPOEventsManager/docs/index.md

-# OSPO Events Manager Documentation
+# Events Manager Documentation

-Welcome to the OSPO Events Manager documentation.
+Welcome to the Events Manager documentation.
 This comprehensive guide will help you get started with the application and make the most of its features.

 ## For Users